Skip to main content

 State Accident Statutes

-You much immediately notify the police by calling 911 when:
+You must immediately notify the police by calling 911 when:

-• A driver is unable or refuses to exchange information
+• A driver cannot or will not exchange information

 Crash Reporting